Semantic Measurements

 Key Idea: Scoring the meaning of natural language strings in a measurable way.

-What is it
+What it is

-How does it work
+How it works

-The scoring is between -1 and 1:
+The scoring runs from -1 to 1:

 Code example